 Marine conservation volunteer in Seychelles | January 2018

-Volunteered with Global Vision International for three weeks, assisting in a critical conservation program.
-Attained PADI Advanced certification while carrying out research on marine species.
+Volunteered with GVI for three weeks, assisting in an essential conservation program.
+Attained Professional Association of Diving Instructors (PADI) Advanced Open Water Diver certification while carrying out research on marine species.

-Mentioning volunteer experience in an interview gives candidates an advantage.
-While talking about a previous job might cover specific skills you have, volunteer experience says a lot about your personality and core values.
+Mentioning intern or volunteer experience in an interview gives candidates an advantage.
+While talking about a previous job might cover specific skills you have, intern or volunteer experience says a lot about your personality and core values.

-Your employer will be interested in your character as well as your experience, so mentioning your commitment to social responsibility, motivation, and go-getter attitude is a huge advantage.
+Most employers will be interested in finding out more about your character as well as your experience, so mentioning your commitment to social responsibility, your motivation, and go-getter attitude can be a huge advantage.

 International travel is also a good indicator of maturity.
-For this reason, don’t shy away from talking about your gap year.
+For this reason, don’t shy away from talking about your gap year volunteering or interning.
 Spending time overseas as a volunteer is more than just self-indulgent travel.

-Instead of brushing over your time away, make sure you’re clear that you weren’t just sitting around on your year off.
+Instead of simply brushing over your time away, make sure you’re clear that you weren’t just sitting around doing nothing during your year off.
 Talk about the benefits of a gap year and anything interesting that you did, or any lessons learnt.
-For example, volunteering is usually an excellent way of developing strong people skills.
+For example, interning or volunteering is usually an excellent way to develop strong people skills.

 Question: Why are you a good fit for this role?

 Response: I’m the perfect candidate for this role because I know how to think on my feet and communicate well with others.
 While volunteering in Laos teaching English, I worked in a fast-paced environment alongside people from a range of different cultural backgrounds.
 Although volunteer tasks were clearly delegated, I had to be able to adapt to any unexpected changes in the schedule and adjust my work accordingly.

 More common interview questions where you can mention your volunteer work include:

 - Describe your leadership style.